cathyd01/bimm143/README.md

-# bimm143
+# BIMM 143
-Bioinformatics class
-This repo is for my UCSD bioinformatics class.
+This is Cathy Diep's Github Pages portfolio for the UC San Diego Bioinformatics Lab class.